-The state of Georgia is a “fault state” for car accidents.
+The state of Georgia is an at-fault state for car accidents.
 That means that whoever caused the accident will be held responsible for all the costs related to the accident.
-In most cases their insurance company will pay the costs for them and no one owes anything out of pocket.
-This can be a good system, but it means that insurance companies use complicated assessments to decide who is at fault.
+However, in most cases, their insurance company will pay the fees for them, and no one owes anything out of pocket.

-The City of Stone Mountain gives you the right to recover up to 100% of your costs in an accident that wasn’t your fault.
+The law grants you the right to recover up to 100% of your costs in an accident that wasn’t your fault.
 That means the victims can potentially walk away from the accident with zero medical debt and zero bills.
+The most common damages in car accident cases are:

 - Medical bills